hisubram/mobilefoundation/about_push_notifications.md

 * **Unicast notifications**
 {:# unicast-notifications }

     Unicast notifications, or User Authenticated Notifications are secured with OAuth.
-These are notification messages targeted to a particular device or a userID(s).
+These notification messages are targeted to a particular device or a userID(s).
 The userID in the user subscription can come from the underlying security context.

 * **Interactive notifications**
 {: #interactive-notifications-overview }

-    With interactive notification, when a notification arrives, users can take actions without opening the application.
+    With interactive notification, when a notification arrives, users can act without opening the application.
 When an interactive notification arrives, the device shows action buttons along with the notification message.
 Currently, interactive notifications are supported on devices with iOS version 8 onwards.
 If an interactive notification is sent to an iOS device with version earlier than 8, the notification actions are not displayed.

     > Learn how to handle [Interactive notifications](/docs/services/mobilefoundation?topic=mobilefoundation-interactive_notifications#interactive_notifications).